 - Grad Fellows should also be available in May, at the end of the academic school year to assist with Residential Hall move-out.
 Outside of academics, the graduate fellow position should be a priority.

-Interested candidates should apply through our website.
-Application materials will be received on a rolling basis and priority will be given to those who apply before April 10, 2018.
-Initial in-person interviews will be conducted.
-If you have questions, please contact Ashya Majied at email@example.com.
+If you are interested in being considered for the Graduate Fellow position, please apply through our website today.
+Application materials will be received on a rolling basis and priority will be given to those who apply before April 10, 2017.
+Initial in-person interviews will be conducted April 24-28.
+If you have questions, please contact Ashya Majied at firstname.lastname@example.org.